Note: This blog was originally published March 9, 2018. Updated 4/21/21 for relevancy and accuracy.

 In a time of great economic uncertainty, it’s important to understand what costs are associated with moving to an assisted living facility, as well as what’s included in those costs.
 This will help you to make an informed decision about your budget, your living options, and how to pay for them.

 The Big Question: What Is the Cost of Assisted Living?

 It’s important to note, however, that this varies by state.
-In Massachusetts, the average cost is $5,495, while Worcester—where Briarwood is located—averages between $5,735 and $5,850 per month.
+In Massachusetts, the average cost of assisted living is $5,640, while Worcester—where Briarwood is located—ranges between $3,546 and $7,311 per month, with an average cost of $5,735.
 For more information about your individual state, take a look at this map of state costs.

 Medicaid provides financial help for low-income residents, but keep in mind that not all assisted living communities accept Medicaid for the cost of living expenses.